utPLSQL/utPLSQL/readme.md

 -----------
 # Supporters

-__Disclaimer__: The utPLSQL project is completely free and independent from any commercial intent.
-Companies who support the project are listed here with a complete description of their contribution.
-Although we are grateful for the support, being mentioned does not mean endorsement of or recommendation for the companys' products by utPLSQL or its development team.
+The utPLSQL project is community-driven and is not commercially motivated.
+Nonetheless, donations and other contributions are always welcome, and are detailed below.

 <table>
 <tbody>